jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-13/_index.md

-+++
+---
-title= "The Relation of Taxation To Liberty"
+title: "The Relation of Taxation To Liberty"

-image= "/covers/spirit.jpg"
-author= "Montesquieu"
+linkTitle: "Book 13"
+weight: 26
+# "2021-09-30"
-description= "Book 13 of The Spirit of the Laws by Montesquieu Simplified" date= "2021-09-18"
+description: "Book 13 of The Spirit of the Laws by Montesquieu Simplified"
-+++
+image: "/covers/spirit.jpg"
+---